Novacation/Login-Form/README.md

 .
 Here is a video tutorial for helping you with the Nodejs thing https://youtu.be/JINE4D0Syqw (I'm not the owner of this video)

 .
-Open the CMD, to go to the project root and run npm start command.
+Open the CMD, then go to the project root and run npm start command.

 Now you have all the project dependencies installed.

 # ATTENTION!

-Make sure you do have downloaded the .env file and of It's being on the project root.
+Make sure you do have downloaded the .env file and that It's on the project root.

 # MySQL